josquin-research-project/jrp-scores/README.md

 format from the [Josquin Research Project](http://josquin.stanford.edu).
-The primary web interface for these scores is http://josquin.stanford.edu which allows online searching and browsing, conversions into other data formats, such as MIDI and graphical music scores, as well as interfaces to some online analysis tools.
+The primary web interface for these scores is http://josquin.stanford.edu which allows online searching and browsing, conversions into other data formats, such as MIDI and graphical notation, as well as interfaces to some online analysis tools.
 These scores encompass music of the early Renaissance (*c*1420 to *c*1520), mostly representing the [Franco-Flemish